section-engineering-education/engineering-education/articles/getting-started-with-inheritance-using-c/index.md

   - url: /engineering-education/getting-started-with-inheritance-using-c/hero.jpg
     alt:  example image
 ---
 Inheritance is a unique concept in (OOP) object-oriented programming, it allows the definition of multiple classes using the properties of other classes.
-Inheritance allows us to maintain, modify, and boost our code.
-It also provides the reusability of code functionality and gives better performance.
+We create classes by inheriting the functions and variables of a base class, then we add new functions to enhance its performance.
 <!--more-->
 ### Introduction
-We create classes by inheriting the functions and variables of a base class, then we add new functions to enhance its performance.
-We call it a derived class because it inherits the properties of a base class.
-Without inheritance, the code will be unstructured, difficult to read, and complex.
+Inheritance allows us to maintain, modify, and further improve our code.
+It provides us the ability to reuse code functionality.
+Without inheritance, our code will be unstructured, difficult to read, and complex.

+A derived class inherits the properties of a base class.

 ### Table of contents
 1. Base classes vs Derived classes.